jgarivera/the-confident-spring-professional/07-my-fancy-pdf-invoices-spring-mvc-html/README.md

-# my-fancy-pdf-invoices-spring-mvc
+# my-fancy-pdf-invoices-spring-mvc-html

 A Spring application that is a mock invoice processing service.

-It uses Spring MVC, Spring Context, an embedded Tomcat server, and Jackson to parse JSON data from HTTP requests.
+It uses Thymeleaf, Spring MVC, Spring Context, an embedded Tomcat server, and Jackson to parse JSON data from HTTP requests.

 For testing, Spring Test, Hamcrest, and JSON Path libraries are used.